 Uganda's Drought-Breaking Journey of Historic Proportions

-Perhaps none of the 16 participants at the 2017 Africa Cup of Nations underwent a meteoric experience of highs and lows more than Uganda.
+Conceivably none of the 16 participants at the 2017 Africa Cup of Nations underwent a meteoric experience of highs and lows more than Uganda.
 After finishing runners-up at the 1978 Africa Cup of Nations, Uganda remained out of the wilderness for three decades and hardly stayed relevant.
-In the early 2010s, Uganda would be on the brink of breaking the drought and yet somehow failed to get the vital goal or result needed.
+In the early 2010s, Uganda would be on the brink of breaking the drought and yet somehow failed to obtain the vital goal or result needed.
 But on Sept.
 4, 2016, all that heartbreak vanished when Uganda sealed its passage back to Africa's most prominent stage at last.

 Uganda qualified for the 2017 African Cup of Nations in its final qualifier at home, and its journey to reaching the tournament involved resiliency and the vital results.